 Different accounts of Jesus’ life and ministry

-All four Gospels have their own distinctives and together they paint a picture of Jesus that teaches us that he is the promised Saviour through whom we can be reconciled to God.
+All four Gospels have their own distinctives and together they paint a picture of Jesus that teaches us that He is the promised Savior through Whom we can be reconciled to God.
 In the Gospel of Matthew we find a lot of teaching by Jesus, often zooming in on Old Testament texts and explaining their real meaning.
-The Gospel of Mark is much shorter and there are more accounts of miracles to be found in it.
+The Gospel of Mark is much shorter and contains more accounts of miracles.
 Thus, Mark shows Jesus’ authority over demons, sickness and death; He really is the Son of God.
 The Gospel of Luke was written by Luke who was a medical doctor.
 His account is the longest of all the Gospels.
 Central to Luke is that Jesus came to seek and save the lost.
 The Gospel of John is the most distinctive one when compared to the other three.
-It emphasizes that Jesus was the one sent into the world by God.
+It emphasizes that Jesus was the One sent into the world by God.
 Characteristic is John’s emphasis on eternal life which is only found through faith in Christ.

 The accounts are trustworthy